David Alfaro Siqueiros: Attempted assassination of Leon Trotsky

 In the early morning of May 24, 1940, [Siqueiros] led an attack on Trotsky's house in Mexico City's Coyoacán suburb.
 The attacking party was composed of men who had served under Siqueiros in the Spanish Civil War and of miners from his union.
 After thoroughly raking the house with machine gun fire and explosives, the attackers withdrew in the belief that nobody could have survived the assault.
 They were mistaken.
-Trotsky was unhurt and lived till August, when he was killed with a pickaxe wielded by an assassin.
+Trotsky was unhurt and lived till August, when he was killed with an ice axe wielded by an assassin.

 Trotsky's 14-year-old grandson was shot, yet survived.
 Following the attack, police found a shallow grave on the road to the Desierto de los Leones with the body of New York Communist Robert Sheldon Harte, executed by one shot to the head.
 He had been one of Trotsky's bodyguards.
 The theory that Sheldon was a Soviet agent who had infiltrated Trotsky's entourage, aiding in Siqueiros' attack by allowing the hit squad to enter Trotsky's compound, was discounted by Trotsky and later historians.
 Siqueiros's colleague Josep Renau completed the Electricians' Union mural, transforming the generator into a machine that converts the blood of workers into coins.

 Siqueiros was located by the police in a property supposedly rented by Angelica and Luis Arenal (Siqueiros's wife and brother-in-law respectively) in the outskirts of the capital.
 Siqueiros fled to Guadalajara, hiding in the house of his old friend José Guadalupe Zuno and from there he moved to the mountain town of Hostotipaquillo.
 Together with Angélia Arenal, he hid disguised as a peasant under the name of Macario Huízar.
 The Jalisco police apprehended Siqueiros and he was taken back Mexico City.
 He was formally processed and declared prisoner in the Lecumberri Preventive Prison.
 Siqueiros was charged for attempted homicide, criminal association, improper use of uniform, usurpation of functions, breaking and entering, firing a firearm and robbery.

 Despite Siqueiros's participation in these events, he never stood trial and was given permission to leave the country to paint a mural in Chile, arranged by Chilean poet Pablo Neruda.
 In a school library in the town of Chillán, he organized a team of artists to paint a mural which combined the heroic figures of Mexico and Chile in "Death to the Invader."